GrantExec

 Water & Waste Disposal Predevelopment Planning Grants

-This funding opportunity provides financial assistance to low-income rural communities, local governments, nonprofit organizations, and tribes for planning and developing applications for essential water and waste disposal projects.
+This program provides financial assistance to low-income rural communities for planning essential water and waste disposal projects to improve public health and sustainability.

 Award Range